 It’s no secret that Adam and I have visited some incredible places over the last few years.
 As soon as we’re home, unpacked, and settled in after one trip, we’re hard at work planning our next one.
 Our process starts by narrowing down where we want to go, which is a huge part of the fun- spinning a globe, scanning the Instagram and Pinterest accounts we follow, and even mindlessly surfing the web have led us to pictures of food we want to try, sights we want to see, and corners of the globe we can’t wait to uncover for ourselves.
 One great destination often puts us on the road to another one, and our itineraries have been known to get… a bit complex from time to time.
 That’s when the hard part starts: finding a flight to get us there.

-The Internet is brimming with travel hacks and “secrets” on how to get the best flights.
+The Internet is brimming with travel hacks and “secrets” on how to get the best flights for your budget.
 By now, most of us know that we can score upgrades and even free flights with the right combination of credit cards and loyalty clubs, and many frequent travelers are sure they know the best days of the week or times of day to book their seats to save some extra money.
 Some of that might work out perfectly for you as you finalize your next trip, and we would encourage you to incorporate any or all of that into your planning- there’s a reason a quick search for “how to find cheap flights” brings up so many articles with the same advice.

 But we’re not here to share that same advice with you.
 As a matter of fact, we don’t book our trips with any of the ideas above in mind.

 So what’s our secret?
 In a word: flexibility.

 Here’s how that one word has taken us all over the world- and how we’ve saved money in the process.